 * Even before the Hien saw combat, the IJA had been pressing Kawasaki for an improved version of the same aircraft.
 To this end, Kawasaki engineers focused on a derivative of the Ha-40 engine known as the "Ha-140", which was expected to have a take-off power of 1,120 kW (1,500 HP).

 The first prototype of the new fighter variant, the "Ki-61-II", flew in August 1943.
 Ten more prototypes were ordered.
-They featured a wing with 10% more area and an improved canopy to provide better rear visibility, but the Ha-140 development program ran into troubles and only eight of the prototypes were fitted with engines.
+They featured a wing with 10% more area, and an improved canopy to provide better rearward field of view, but the Ha-140 development program ran into troubles and only eight of the prototypes were fitted with engines.
 Even then, they suffered from engine troubles, structural failures due to weaknesses in the new wing, and handling problems.

-The military situation was increasingly desperate, and so the Ki-61-II KAI was put into production in September 1944 in spite of the problems with the engine.
-Two versions were produced, one designated "Ki-61-II KAIa", with 12.7 millimeter guns in the wings and 20 millimeter cannon in the nose, and the other designated "Ki-61-II KAIb", with four 20 millimeter cannon.
+The military situation was becoming increasingly desperate, and so the Ki-61-II KAI was put into production in September 1944 in spite of the problems with the engine.
+Two versions were produced: one designated "Ki-61-II KAIa", with 12.7-millimeter guns in the wings and 20-millimeter cannon in the nose; and the other designated "Ki-61-II KAIb", with four 20-millimeter cannon.

 374 Ki-61-II KAI airframes were built and 99 of them fitted with engines, giving a total production of 404 Ki-61-II KAI machines built, if not completed.
 On 19 January 1945, US Army Air Forces B-29 Superfortresses turned the plant at Akashi that was producing the Ha-140 engine into cinders and rubble.
 That abruptly ended concerns over the reliability of the Ha-140 engine, but left 275 airframes sitting around without powerplants.